 Each freshman is assigned to a faculty advisor who helps in orientation to campus life and in personal or academic concerns, including the choice of a major field.
 After deciding on a major field of study, which can be as early as the first semester of the freshman year, but no later than the end of the first semester of the sophomore year, the student is assigned to a departmental advisor, who offers assistance in academic and personal matters.

 An orientation program is arranged at the beginning of each semester to acquaint new students with campus and with college life.
 It is imperative that incoming freshmen and transfer students be present for orientation which includes sessions with faculty advisors and student leaders, testing, and informative programs.

-In late June, each incoming freshman receives through the mail a “Course Guide for Freshman Registration” with instructions for making an appropriate selection of fall semester courses.
-This information is then returned to the College and schedules are prepared in advance of the student's arrival on campus.
+During the summer, each incoming freshman receives through the mail a “Course Guide for Freshman Registration” with instructions for making an appropriate selection of fall semester courses.
+Schedules are prepared in advance of the student's arrival on campus.
 Freshman advisors are available during the time of orientation to assist students in making any needed revisions to their schedules.

 Students who expect to enroll in the following semester must complete advance registration during the scheduled time.
 Financial accounts must be paid before students may advance register.
 Any student who, in the judgment of the administration of the College, does not recognize his/her responsibilities in the academic community will not be allowed to enroll in the following semester.
 If a student fails to meet academic qualifications for the current semester, the Registrar may cancel the advance registration after grades are reviewed.

 All regular resident students are expected to register for the full semester with a minimum of 12 credit hours.
 A student must be registered for at least 12 hours to be considered a full-time student.

 A normal load is 4 full semester courses (or 3 full courses and 1 quad course in each half of the semester).